iampattyful/Meet/README.md

 > **Artifical Intelligence Pre-trained Model**
 > - deployed this python model to AWS EC2 at (https://ai.clsfei.link/)
 > - utilizing Amazon S3 service to post user image from Express server via RESTful API to this face detection model to verify the presence of human face in the posted image
-> - the pre-trained model of the reference [Face detection with OpenCV and deep learning](https://pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) is modified by me to fit our project's need
+> - modified the pre-trained model with reference to [Face detection with OpenCV and deep learning](https://pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) to fit our project's need
 >
 > **Front end development**
 > * *Login/Enroll new user function:* p3/public/index.html, p3/public/index.css, p3/public/index.js, p3/public/enroll.js